 Some of you may be familiar with the phrase “Embrace The Suck”.

 Translation: The situation is bad, but deal with it.

-I must tell you from personal experience that when you’re into something to the extent that it either really sucks or you’re on a project where it has gotten very difficult, or deadline looming, etc.., it really works (it helps) to “Embrace the suck”, to be persistent and determined.
+I must tell you from personal experience that when you’re into something to the extent that it either really sucks or you’re on a project where it has gotten very difficult, or deadline looming, etc.., it really works (it helps) to “Embrace the suck”, to apply persistence and determination.

 There is a mind barrier that you cross when you PUSH FORWARD.
 I’m not kidding.
 You reach a point where you just want to stop, delay, quit, take a break, whatever.
 But when you reach down deep and cross that threshold, you can keep on going.
 You can keep on dealing with “it” (whatever “it” is).

 One thing that helps is to compartmentalize when you reach that point.
 Stop looking at or thinking about the big picture.
 You might say to yourself that the big picture looks bleak, hopeless, or impossible.
 However by focusing only on the immediate situation or task at hand will help you to keep pushing forward.